 Summary: Top 9 Technology Breakthroughs of 2019

 • Kubernetes is alive and will last for about a year - they will still talk about it at conferences in 2020

-• meanwhile, no living person has looked into the Linux kernel for a long time
+• meanwhile, in the core Linux no living person has looked in for a long time

-I do not share the last point, from my point of view, not just interesting, but revolutionary things are happening in the development of the Linux kernel.
-The most notable is the eBPF virtual machine, which was originally created to solve the boring task of filtering network packets, and then grew into a general-purpose kernel-level virtual machine.
+I do not share the last point, from my point of view, in the development of the kernel Linux Things are happening right now that aren't just interesting, they're revolutionary.
+The most notable is the eBPF virtual machine, which was originally created to solve the tedious task of filtering network packets and has since evolved into a general-purpose kernel-level virtual machine.

+Summary: Top 9 Technology Breakthroughs of 2019